Menu

 Finally, I would like to highlight how pleased I am that nominations for the Leadership and Management Fellow Scheme 2021/22 are open.
 This important programme provides a unique opportunity to support the formation of a national network of emerging leaders, through a leadership development programme and a local apprenticeship model.

 With the support of their local organisation, the scheme is open to all higher specialist trainees in any psychiatric sub-specialty, and occurs in-programme, utilising special interest time over a 12-month period.
-The deadline for nomination forms is 5 July.
+The deadline for nomination forms (PDF) is 5 July.

 Blog Author